waqardongre/tdmdjangoherokuapi/README.md

 ## 3D Models Manager

-    This web application is developed on Angular 7.3.1 and Django Rest Framework 4.0.6(Django Rest framework 3.13.1) in which we can upload and view 3D models saved in .glb and .fbx format.
+    This web application is developed on Angular 7.3.1 and Django Rest Framework 4.0.6(Django Rest framework 3.13.1) in which we can upload and view 3D models saved in .glb and .fbx format which are exported from Blender and 3ds MAX like Apps and also available on Sketchfab.com like websites.

-    Both Front end and backend is developed following best practices.
+    Both front end and backend is developed following best practices.

     App has perfect input validations and a beautiful and responsive Bootstrap styled UI which is able to run offline because Bootstrap style css file is saved in the Angular project.